course

 Empty the logging bin

-Comments are very important to make annotations for future readers of our code.
+Comments are very important for making annotations for future readers of our code.
 Although it is difficult to define how the code should be commented on, there are certain guidelines that we can follow:

-• Any comment that contradicts the code is worse than no comment.
-That is why it is very important that we update the code, and do not forget to update the comments to avoid creating inconsistencies.
+- Any comment that contradicts the code is worse than no comment.
+That is why it is very important to update the code and the comments to avoid creating inconsistencies.

 There are two types of comments: block comments and inline comments.